Ru ware: Dating

+Ru ware warming bowl with lobed rim and pale blue-green glaze (青瓷花式温碗), Northern Song dynasty (c.
+1086–1106), National Palace Museum.

 In 2012 a Sotheby's catalogue note said "Although the exact time of the production of Ru ware is still under debate, all scholars agree that it was made for an extremely short period only.
 Generally a space of some twenty years is proposed, from 1086 to 1106, although some scholars have argued for a slightly longer period."
 Earlier Jessica Rawson thought the period was "c.1107 to 1125".
 Shelagh Vainker says the period was "about 40 years".
 The British Museum says "twenty or perhaps forty years between 1086 and 1106 or 1125".
 It was only produced during the reigns of the Huizong Emperor (r.
 1100–1125) and perhaps his predecessor, Zhezong (r.
 1085–1100).
 Huizong seems to have taken a close personal interest in the ware.

 Shortly after Huizong abdicated the Northern Song period was ended by invaders from the north, and Huizong and his successor were captured in the disastrous Jin-Song wars of the 1120s.
 A younger son of Huizong fled to the south and established the Southern Song as the Gaozong Emperor (1127–1163), but the Ru kiln was now in enemy territory, and production of Ru ware ceased, if it had not already done so.
 The kilns were abandoned, and the workers dispersed.
 A gift of 16 itemized pieces to Gaozong in 1151 is recorded; a rather tiny quantity by imperial standards, suggestive of their rarity.
 The same source records that when in 1179 the aged retired emperor visited a garden, a Ru vase was placed there for him to admire.
 In the south a form of official Guan ware, more green than blue, seems to have acted as a rather inadequate substitute for the court.

 The dates of production were long confused by a fake test disk in the Percival David Collection.
 This is a flat circular ring with an inscription claiming that it was the "first test piece", produced under the supervision of a "Vice-Minister of the Imperial Household" on 9 April 1107.
 Always regarded with great suspicion by many scholars, it is now generally agreed to be a fake, probably 20th-century.